huginn/huginn/docker/multi-process/README.md

 ## Restricting outbound requests

 Both images bundle [Smokescreen](https://github.com/stripe/smokescreen), an egress proxy that refuses connections to private, loopback and link-local addresses.
-Set `ENABLE_SMOKESCREEN=true` to start it inside the container and route all outbound HTTP(S) requests made by Agents through it; `OUTBOUND_PROXY` is then set to `http://127.0.0.1:4750` automatically.
+Set `ENABLE_SMOKESCREEN=true` to start it inside the container and route all outbound HTTP(S) requests made by Agents through it; `OUTBOUND_PROXY` is then set to `http://127.0.0.1:4750` automatically unless already configured.
 Use this on instances where untrusted users can create Agents.
 Internal services that Agents legitimately need can be allowed with `SMOKESCREEN_OPTS`, e.g. `SMOKESCREEN_OPTS=--allow-address=intranet.example.com:443`.
 See [doc/manual/outbound-requests.md](../../doc/manual/outbound-requests.md) for details and limitations.

+On trusted-user instances, set `START_SMOKESCREEN=true` instead, leaving `ENABLE_SMOKESCREEN` and `OUTBOUND_PROXY` unset, to start Smokescreen without forcing its use.
+This defaults `AGENT_PROXY` to `http://127.0.0.1:4750` unless already configured.
+Supported Agents can opt in with `"use_agent_proxy": true`; other requests retain their normal routing.
+This lets trusted users protect Agents that process event-derived URLs from unintended internal-resource access.  `OUTBOUND_PROXY`, when set, always enforces its proxy regardless of these opt-in settings.

 ## Environment Variables